Best Buy: 2010s

 In September 2012, Hubert Joly replaced Mikan as Best Buy CEO.
-Joly had previously served as CEO of Carlson, a hospitality conglomerate, since 2008.
+Joly had previously been CEO of Carlson, a hospitality conglomerate, since 2008.
 He led initiatives such as price matching, speeding up delivery times for online purchases, establishing "store within a store" sections for major brands such as Apple, Google, Microsoft, and Samsung, and giving more product training to employees.

 In April 2013, Best Buy exited the European consumer electronics market when it sold its 50% stake in The Carphone Warehouse back to the UK-based mobile phone retailer.
 The sale was worth around $775 million.

 An increasing trend towards online shopping began to erode revenues and profits in the 2010s.
 A 4% dip in sales for the June 30, 2014, quarter, marked the 10th quarter in a row where Best Buy's sales had declined.
 The company, in announcing the result, said it was focusing more on digital media in its marketing, moving away from newspaper, magazine, and television advertising.

 On March 28, 2015, Best Buy announced the shutdown of the Future Shop chain in Canada; 65 of its 131 former locations were converted into Best Buy locations, while the rest (primarily those in close proximity to an existing Best Buy) were closed permanently.

 On March 1, 2018, the company announced that it would shut down its 250 standalone Best Buy Mobile stores in the United States by the end of May, due to low revenue and high costs.
 The Best Buy Mobile stores were reported to account for 1% of the company's revenue.

 On May 9, 2018, the company unveiled a new logo for the first time in nearly three decades.

 On July 2, 2018, Best Buy announced it was cutting the amount of store space devoted to selling physical music, citing the popularity of streaming services as having reduced sales.